SanBingYouYong/Blender-Auto-Renderer/README.md

 # Blender-Auto-Renderer
-Automatically renders your collections one by one, with proper side views.
+Automatically renders your collections one by one, in proper side views.

 ### Getting Started:
 1. Go to your blender file, move objects into collections.
 Say you want to render objects in "collection1" and "collection2" separately, then move anything else to some other collection.